Sweet Grass Dental Associates

 • Bleeding Nipples

-• Severe pain when you infant attempts to latch
+• Severe pain when your infant attempts to latch

 • Poor or incomplete breast drainage